Vedant-Asati03/SecureIt/README.md

-# Passwords_Manager
+# 🔐SureIt

 # About

-This is a password manager to manage all your passwords and not only this, it can generate them too.
-We remember your passwords so you don't have to.
+SureIt is a password manager to manage all your passwords and not only this, it can generate them too.

 **It has authentication, so only you can view your credential data**